IBM/bee-travels-istio/pattern_template.md

 > Expand on the short title, focusing on open source or generic tools and programs.
 Include IBM product names only if that product is required in the pattern and cannot be substituted.

-Building an Istio 1.6 Service Mesh for Bee Travels, a Microservice Application Deployed on Kubernetes
+Building an Istio 1.6 Service Mesh for Bee Travels, a Microservices Based Application Deployed on Kubernetes

 # Author